-The years from 2017 to 2019 were when hate speech spiked among the three ethnic groups, namely Oromo, Amhara, and Tigray.
-And just after the war had started in November 2020, hundreds of thousands of hate speech content, violence-inciting content, imagery, and videos of gruesome deeds were posted nonstop every minute, every day.
+The years from 2017 to 2019 were when hate speech spiked among the three ethnic groups, namely the Oromo, Amharas, and Tigrayans.
+And just after the war had started in November 2020, hundreds of thousands of pieces of hate speech and violence-inciting content, images, and videos of gruesome deeds were posted nonstop every minute, every day.
 Due to the pressure it faced from the international community, Meta's Facebook tried to manage this content helped by its algorithm and human content moderators.
-The use of algorithms was very limited to tackle this content, as there were too many types and categories, and the algorithm wasn't developed as such and it couldn't pick the violating content on its own without seeking help from humans.
+The use of algorithms was very limited to tackle this content, as there were too many types and categories, and the algorithm wasn't developed as such and it couldn't pick the violating content on its own without seeking help from humans..